hyung-hwan/hawk/README.md

 - str::isxdigit
 - str::length - equivalent to length
 - str::ltrim
-- str::match - similar to match. the optional third argument is the search start index. the optional fourth argument is equivalent to the thrid argument to match().
+- str::match - similar to match. the optional third argument is the search start index. the optional fourth argument is equivalent to the third argument to match().
 - str::normspace
 - str::printf - equivalent to sprintf
 - str::rindex